 The collection, organization and analysis of data is a part of all state employees’ daily activities.
 From entering customer information to monitoring weather conditions to managing budgets, data drives operations for all agencies.
 Quality data input and analysis at every level impacts the quality of insights we can derive.
 Much like the acquisition and maintenance of physical assets, increasing the awareness of the impact of data empowers our agency to better support our customers.

 The Management Performance Hub, the state’s data agency, is ready to help employees across the state understand their role in data and to skill-up.
 We have created a state-wide data proficiency program that engages employees at all knowledge levels and shows how data impacts all of our jobs every day.
-This content will arrive in your inbox monthly starting in April 2021.
+This content will arrive in your inbox monthly.
 These short lessons explain data concepts with simple, real-life scenarios.
-New lessons will be sent each month.
 Please be sure to treat this as any other state-issued training and take the time to review the material.

-Lesson 1 - What are data and data literacy?
+Lesson 1 - What is Data and Data Literacy?